iatambe/PCMLAI-PracticalAssignment-II-Module11/README.md

 Based on the above findings, we propose the following decisions:
 - Preferring used cars with low odometer values.
 - Focusing on carrying pickups, offroad vehicles, and (especially) convertibles in inventory.
-- Avoiding green cars, and preferring black and yellow cars.
+- Avoiding green cars, and preferring black, yellow, and orange cars.
 - Preferring cars of diesel type in inventory.
 - Not taking year into account when tuning inventory.